earthly/website/blog/_posts/2021-09-30-awk-examples.md

 {% include cta/cta1.html %}

-### Feedback
+### What's your Awk Trick or Book Pick?

 I hope this introduction gave you enough Awk for 90% of your use-cases though.
-If you come up with any clever Awk tricks yourself or if you have strong opinions on whether I should read the Hunger Games Trilogy, please reach out me on twitter:
+If you come up with any clever Awk tricks yourself or if you have strong opinions on what I should read next, let me know Twitter [`@AdamGordonBell`](https://twitter.com/adamgordonbell):

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">AWK is a Swiss Army knife of text processing.<br><br>I knew it was powerful but I&#39;d never known how to use it.<br><br>So I took some time to learn the basics.
 Here is what you need to know: 🧵</p>&mdash; Adam Gordon Bell 🤓 (@adamgordonbell) <a href="https://twitter.com/adamgordonbell/status/1443590995279446019?ref_src=twsrc%5Etfw">September 30, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>